What is adenopathy (lymphadenopathy)?

 Adenopathy is a term that refers to swelling of a gland, typically the lymph nodes (lymphadenopathy).
 A lymph node is an oval or kidney-shaped organ that forms part of the lymphatic system - a network of nodes, organs and lymphatic vessels situated all over the body.
 The lymph node’s primary function is to fight infection.
-The lymphatic system is in fact a vital part of the immune system, helping to identify sources of infection and preventing other parts of the body becoming infected also.
+The lymphatic system is in fact a vital part of the immune system, helping to identify sources of infection and preventing other parts of the body from becoming infected.

 Lymph nodes are located all over the body and consequently, swelling can appear in a number of locations.
-Common signs of a lymphadenopathy are swelling in the neck, groin, and armpits and under the chin.
+Common signs of a lymphadenopathy are swelling in the neck, groin and armpits, and under the chin.
 The swelling can be accompanied by tenderness in the lymph nodes, fever, sore throat and runny nose.

 If the swelling has been present for two to four weeks and the lymph nodes continue to get bigger, or the nodes are hard and rubbery and don’t move when pressed, it may be an indication of something more serious.
 Symptoms might also include night sweats.

 Swollen lymph nodes can have multiple underlying causes.
 Usually, a common infection like measles, common colds, tonsillitis, ear infections, and strep throat is the root cause of lymphadenopathy.
 Less commonly, certain STIs, tuberculosis, infection from a cat scratch or toxoplasmosis can lead to swelling of the lymph nodes.
 HIV infection is also a potential underlying cause.